 Managing for team wellbeing

-Of the 3,400 leaders that have been trained so far, 85% said they now feel confident to manage mental health issues in the workplace and after three months, 70% said their management of mental health in the workplace had improved.
+Join the 5,300 leaders trained so far.
+Of those surveyed, 85% said they now feel confident to manage mental health issues in the workplace and, after three months, 70% said their management of mental health in the workplace had improved.

-Managers and people leaders play a pivotal role in fostering the wellbeing of teams through the behaviours they model, and their ability to observe and act when they notice team members having a difficult time.
-They also play a key role in successfully integrating team members back into work after a period of sickness-related absence.
+Managers and people leaders play a pivotal role in fostering the wellbeing of teams through the behaviours you model, and your ability to observe and act when you notice team members having a difficult time.
+You can also play a key role in successfully integrating team members back into work after a period of sickness-related absence.

-Leading mental health research organisation, Black Dog Institute are providing mental health training for managers and people leaders to develop effective wellbeing leadership practices within teams and manage personal mental health.
+Leading mental health research organisation Black Dog Institute is providing mental health training for managers and people leaders to help you develop effective wellbeing leadership practices and manage your personal mental health at work.